- US Sales

 - Human Resources

-A 1hp electronically controlled gear-motor rotates the drum at 30—33rpm via enclosed chain drive.
+A 1hp electronically controlled gear-motor rotates the drum at 30—33rpm via an enclosed chain drive.
 Drum assembly rotates in flanged ball bearings with dust seals and grease fittings.
-Controller console with overload protection has large JOG and On/Off push button controls, and automatic counter stops rotation after a preset number of revolutions.
+Controller console with overload protection has large JOG and On/Off push-button controls, and automatic counter stops rotation after a preset number of revolutions.
 Abrasive charge of twelve hardened steel balls 46-48mm in diameter and 390-445 grams are included.

 Enter your name, email, and questions below and we will reply during business hours (8am - 5pm EST, Monday through Friday).